Being underinsured is a common issue for homeowners -- and they don't even know it until it's too late.

 Improving your home adds to its value, but can also mean you become underinsured.
 So, it's important to notify your insurer when you improve your house and increase coverage to protect your home adequately.

 One in four remodeling projects increases the value of a home by more than 25 percent, according to the Independent Insurance Agents and Brokers of America.
 Chances are you may need to increase your coverage to reflect the impact of renovations on your home's value.
+A survey of 1,000 homeowners commissioned by Insurance.com in February 2019 revealed that not all homeowners notify their insurance company when doing upgrades or additions to their houses.

 Even if you don't renovate or remodel, but add a deck, pool, trampoline or woodstove to your property, you should tell your insurance company.
 Failing to do so could mean your policy won't pay out for damages or injuries from such new features.
+Insurance.com's home owner survey showed that not all of those who added a pool, trampoline or dog to the family told their insurance company.
+Of those who added these things to the household, the following percentage said they did not notify their insurance company:

 Update your personal property inventory